 Some individuals also develop eye infections, such as conjunctivitis, which people often call pink eye.

-People with PsA have an even higher heart disease risk than those with psoriasis alone, according to the authors of a 2018 review.
+People with PsA have an even higher heart disease risk than those with psoriasis alone, according to the authors of a

 A healthful lifestyle may help reduce the risk of heart health problems.
 A heart-healthy lifestyle includes: